 4. Meet Santa

-How does Santa arrive on an island?
-By boat with the help of the Coast Guard, of course.
+How does Santa arrive to an island?
+By boat, with the help of the Coast Guard, of course.
 His arrival is signaled by the Nantucket Town Crier, who leads everyone down to the wharves to see him.
 From there, Santa and Mrs. Claus hop on an antique fire truck and ride to the Jared Coffin House library to meet with children.
 Santa’s elves also pass out hot chocolate and candy canes while kids wait for the chance to tell him their wish list.